ppouliot/dockerfile-ghe-helper/README.md

                                                 |_|                            |_|
 '''

-## Github Enterprise Helper (ghe-helper)
+# Dockerfile for building Github Enterprise Helper (dockerfile-ghe-helper)
-GHE-Helper a container platform built for interaction with Github Enterprise and Github.com
+Github Enterprise Helper is a container  platform built for with tooling for interacting with Github Enterprise and Github.com.

-The typical usage of this falls into th following 3 catagories.
+The typical usage of this falls into the following 3 catagories.

 1. Github to Github Enterprise Migrations
 3. Github/Github Enteprise Backups